 HOW TO ACE THE GRE ISSUE ESSAY

 Good communication is a sign of a highly organized mind.
-The GRE Issue Essay tests the ability of the student to think on spot and organize his thoughts in a manner that could be communicated effectively through words.
+The GRE Issue Essay tests the ability of the student to think on the spot and organize his thoughts in a manner that could be communicated effectively through words.
 It also examines sentence forming capabilities, grammatical competency and the command over the English language.

 GRE ISSUE ESSAY - A GLIMPSE:

-- The GRE Issue Essay is put forth as a statement or a pair of statements which require no specific knowledge and is based on your perception, views and opinions about the given topic.
+- The GRE Issue Essay is put forth as a statement or a pair of statements which require no specific knowledge and is based on your perception, views, and opinions about the given topic.